layfellow/cpanel-cli/doc/installation.rst

 Installation on Linux
 =====================

-On a Debian-based distro (Ubuntu, Mint), install Python 3.11 using:
+On a Debian-based distro (Ubuntu, Mint), install Python 3 using:

 .. code:: sh

-    $ sudo apt install python3.11
+    $ sudo apt install python3

-On a RPM-based distro (RHEL, Fedora), install Python 3.11 using:
+On a RPM-based distro (RHEL, Fedora), install Python 3 using:

 .. code:: sh

-    $ sudo dnf install python3.11
+    $ sudo dnf install python3

-(You can replace ``3.11`` with a higher version.)

 Then run: